divonlan/genozip/docs/genocat.rst

 **Subsetting options (options resulting in modified display of the data)**

 .. option:: --downsample rate[,shard].
-Show only one in every <rate> lines (reads in the case of FASTQ, sequences in the case FASTA).
-The optional <shard> parameter indicates which of the shards is shown.
+Show only one in every <rate> lines (reads in the case of FASTQ ; sequences in the case FASTA).
+The optional <shard> parameter indicates which of the shards is shown - it must be a value between 0 and rate-1.
 Other subsetting options (if any) will be applied to the surviving lines only.

           |